-Another possible solution to the problem, would be related to the creation of the cookies themselves.
-Some browsers are going to start supporting the SameSite attribute [18, 21], thanks to which, websites can specifically indicate that they do not want a cookie to be send in third-party requests.
-This option is a very interesting approach, and can stop attacks similar to ours.
-However, in order to completely protect from the technique presented in this paper, all cookies must set this attribute.
-As long as one of the cookies involved does not indicate it, the attack would still work.
-On the other hand, these changes could impact the state detection of the attack differently.
-For instance, due to the sensitive nature of login cookies, they could be more prone to use this option.
-Nevertheless, its important to remark that some sites could lose part of their core functionalities as a result of using SameSite cookies.
-Many types of websites, such as social networks or cashback services, rely on cookies to be added in third-party requests, in consequence, its global applicability could be limited in some situations.
+This analysis demonstrates that in order to be completely protected from the technique presented in this paper, all cookies must set the SameSite attribute with the Strict or Lax value.
+As long as one of the cookies involved does not specify this option, the attack would still work.
+Due to the sensitive nature of login cookies, they could be more prone to use this option.
+Nevertheless, its important to remark that some sites could lose part of their core functionalities as a result of using Strict or Lax SameSite cookies.
+In fact, many types of websites, such as social networks or cashback services, rely on cookies to be added in third-party requests, and therefore the global applicability of this countermeasure could be limited in several website categories.

-8 RELATED WORK
+9 RELATED WORK

 History sniffing attacks are a widely explored topic with different techniques and solutions presented over the years.
-Clover [11] found that it was possible to identify previously visited websites just checking the CSS:visited style of a specially crafted link though the getComputedStyle method in JavaScript.
-Many other similar attacks appeared using different CSS-based techniques [23, 24, 41, 47].
-Kotcher et al. [26] discovered that besides from the above mentioned attacks, the usage of CSS filters allows the involuntary revelation of sensitive data, such as text tokens, exploiting time differences to render various DOM trees.
-Weinber et al. [46] followed another direction, using interactive techniques to get the information.
+Clover [15] found that it was possible to identify previously visited websites just checking the CSS:visited style of a specially crafted link though the getComputedStyle method in JavaScript.
+Many other similar attacks appeared using different CSS-based techniques [25, 30, 59, 72].
+Kotcher et al. [32] discovered that besides from the above mentioned attacks, the usage of CSS filters allows the involuntary revelation of sensitive data, such as text tokens, exploiting time differences to render various DOM trees.
+Weinber et al. [71] followed another direction, using interactive techniques to get the information.
 While these attacks are much slower, the protection methods are in principle more difficult to implement.

-With a different approach, and leaving CSS aside, Felten and Schneider [16] introduced web timing attacks as a tool to compromise users private data and, specifically, their web-browsing history.
+With a different approach, and leaving CSS aside, Felten and Schneider [20] introduced web timing attacks as a tool to compromise users private data and, specifically, their web-browsing history.
 Particularly, they proposed a method based on leveraging the different forms of web browser cache to obtain user specific browsing information.
 By measuring the time needed to access certain data from a third-party website, the attacker could determine if that specific data was cached or not, indicating a previous access.
-Some years later, Jia et al. [25] analyzed the possibility of identifying the geo-location of a given visitor using to the customization of services performed by websites.
+Some years later, Jia et al. [31] analyzed the possibility of identifying the geo-location of a given visitor using to the customization of services performed by websites.
 As this location-sensitive content is also cached, it is possible to determine the location by checking this concrete data and without relying in any other technique.

-Bortz et al. [6] organized JavaScript web timing attacks in two different types of attacks: (i) direct timing, based on measuring the difference in time of diverse HTTP requests and (ii) cross-site timing, that allows to retrieve private client-side data.
+Bortz et al. [7] organized JavaScript web timing attacks in two different types of attacks: (i) direct timing, based on measuring the difference in time of diverse HTTP requests and (ii) cross-site timing, that allows to retrieve private client-side data.
 The first type could expose data that may be used to prove the validity of specific user information in certain secure website, such as the username.
 The second attack type follows the same line of previous work by Felten and Schneider.
 They also performed some experiments that suggested that these timing vulnerabilities were more common than initially expected.